 There is not a lot of research done on driving phobias.
 One study in Spain suggests nearly a third of drivers are fearful of driving in certain situations.

 What about passing your driving test?
-Have you re taken it so many times you are now in double digits?
+Have you re taken it so many times, you are now in double digits?

 Remembering clearly the day my little Suzuki Swift broke down in a box junction just before Vauxhall Bridge during rush hour.
 All my passengers alighted to safety on the embankment laughing at the smoke billowing from my car bonnet.
-Another time when I drove back from a day’s skiing at Ben Nevis, unexpected heavy snow closed the mountain roads early.
-Just me, my Fiesta, my 10 year old son and no snow chains.
-I witnessed accidents all over the place, and cars much better equipped than mine careering into ditches and brick walls.
+Another time when I drove back from a day’s skiing at Ben Nevis and snow closed the mountain roads, in the car with my 10 year old son and no snow chains.
+I witnessed accidents all over the place, and cars much better equipped than my Fiesta, freewheeling into ditches and banks.
 I asked my son if he could drive at one point because I was so terrified.
 His little voice “Come on Mum you can do it”.
 My car hit a few ice patches and spun into walls, but I survived.

 So how can hypnosis help with Driving Phobias?